UCLA vs. Fresno State NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Fresno State's games have gone over 61 points in two opportunities this season.
+- Fresno State's games have gone over 63.5 points in only one opportunity this season.

-- The two teams combine to average 85 points per game, 24.0 more than the over/under in this contest.
+- The two teams combine to average 85 points per game, 21.5 more than the total in this contest.

-- The average total in Bruins games this season is 68.3, 7.3 points more than Saturday's total of 61.
+- The Bruins and their opponents have scored an average of 68.3 points per game in 2021, 4.8 more than Saturday's total.

-- The 60.8 PPG average total in Bulldogs games this season is 0.2 points fewer than this game's over/under.
+- The 63.5 total in this game is 2.3 points higher than the 61.2 average total in Bulldogs games this season.

 UCLA Stats and Trends

-- Last game, the Bruins beat the LSU Tigers by a score of 38-27.
-The Bruins covered the spread as 4-point underdogs.

-- The Bruins covered the spread in their only game when favored by 11 points or more.
+- The Bruins have been favored by 11 points or more once this season and covered the spread.

-- Find the latest odds and place your wager on the Bruins against the spread at SISportsbook.

-- The teams combined to score 65 points, hitting the under on the 68.5-point over/under.

-- UCLA is 2-0 against the spread and 2-0 overall in games when it scores more than 13.7 points.
+- UCLA is 2-0 against the spread and 2-0 overall this season when the team records more than 13.7 points.

-- UCLA is 2-0 against the spread and 2-0 overall when the team picks up more than 246.3 yards.
+- UCLA is 2-0 against the spread and 2-0 overall when the team piles up more than 246.3 yards.

 - This year, the Bruins have one turnover, three fewer than the Bulldogs have takeaways (4).